entando/entando-pipelines/doc/macros.md

  Actions:
   - FULL-BUILD   see equivalent on ppl--mvn|ppl--npm
   - PUBLISH      see equivalent on ppl--mvn|ppl--npm
+  - MTX-MVN-SCAN-*   see equivalent on ppl--npm
-  - SCAN-NPM-*   see equivalent on ppl--npm
+  - MTX-NPM-SCAN-*   see equivalent on ppl--npm
+  - MTX-SCAN-SNYK    runs a snyk scan (see ppl--scan)
 ```

 </details>